 Since the “Aaron Tippin Tribute Colt .45 Pistol” is a working Colt® .45 pistol, we will arrange delivery through a licensed firearms dealer of your choice.
-(Not available in California or Massachusetts.)
+(Not available in California, Maryland or Massachusetts)

 I wish to reserve the “Aaron Tippin Tribute Colt .45 Pistol”, a working Colt .45 pistol, at the current issue price of $1,995.* Each Tribute is numbered within the edition limit of 300, and is accompanied by a numbered Certificate of Authenticity.
 Thirty-day return privilege.

 Please charge my credit card a deposit of $195 per pistol.
 I will pay the balance at the rate of $100 per month, with no interest or carrying charge.

 All orders are subject to acceptance and credit verification prior to shipment.
 Sales tax is required in certain states and will be added.
 Shipping and handling will be added to each order.
 Virginia residents please add sales tax.